 With the food processor:

 Use the “shred” blade to finely process them.
 If they are not as fine as you would like, switch to the standard blade and briefly pulse the carrots until they are finely shredded.
-But make sure not to overdo this step, as you do not want to end up with puree.
+But make sure not to overdo this step, as you do not want to end up with a puree.

 CAN I SUBSTITUTE APPLESAUCE FOR OIL in CARROT CAKE?

 Yes.
 Applesauce can be substituted with oil, just make sure when doing so, to use a 1:1 ratio.
-We have tried this recipe both ways, and personally, like oil better because oil will keep the moisture better in the cake.
+We have tried this recipe both ways, and personally, like oil better because the oil will keep the moisture better in the cake.
 In addition, replacing the oil with applesauce will impact the texture, and might result in a drier cake.

 Should I put a carrot cake in the fridge?

 Absolutely, and we highly recommend doing so!
 We like to make it at least 1-2 days in advance, as the cream cheese frosting sits, it absorbs better with the cake, making it really flavorful and moist.
 Typically, a cake will last in the fridge for 5-6 days.

 Can I freeze the carrot cake?